zuoyangjkpi/DroneSim/SITL_ARCHITECTURE.md

 ./slam_sitl.sh

 # Note: slam_sitl.sh should be modified to NOT start its own simulation
-# It should only start SLAM components that subscribe to topics from AVIANS SITL
+# It should only start SLAM components that subscribe to topics from DroneSim SITL
 ```

 ---